colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

 In addition find the two lines starting `;push dhcp-option DNS ....`, remove the semi-colons and (if you want) change the ip addresses to the DNS servers of your choice.

+Some public wifi access points block port 1194, which is the standard VPN port.
+If you would like to change that then find the line

+    port 1194

+in that file and change it to the port you prefer.
+If you do that you will also have to forward that port in the router instead of 1194 and if you use the ovpn_generate script at the end of the blog you will have to change it in the script too.

 Now we can start the server, it is necessary to start two services

     sudo systemctl restart openvpn